Outpatient MRI at Alliance MRI Norton

 Alliance Norton MRI is a free-standing outpatient MRI center, so you can feel comfort in knowing that you do not need to enter a hospital for your imaging needs.
 We use advanced technology for high-quality images, and are accredited by the American College of Radiology (ACR) indicating the highest standard of MRI imaging.
 Our board-certified radiologists interpret your MRI results for a definitive diagnosis.

 Doctors use magnetic resonance imaging (MRI) to find diseases or abnormalities in the body without using X-rays.
-MRI uses a magnetic field and radio waves to create detailed images of the body.
-MRI is non-invasive and painless and most scans generally take 20-60 minutes, depending on the type of exam your doctor has ordered.
+MRI uses a safe magnetic field and radio waves to create detailed images of the body including internal organs, blood vessels, muscles, joints, tumors, areas of infection, and more.